k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md

 ## Adding a Synthetic Environment
-The rule-based data generation task runs on a dummy synthetic environment.
-The synthetic environment must be added to Fabric and TDM self-service, and its name is defined by the *SYNTHETIC_ENVIRONMENT* Global.
+The rule-based data generation task runs in a dummy synthetic environment.
+This synthetic environment must be added to both Fabric and the TDM self-service application, and its name is defined by the *SYNTHETIC_ENVIRONMENT* Global.
 By default, this Global is set to **Synthetic**, but it can be modified to use a different name.

 Notes: